Accern/accern-python/README.rst

 It currently has the world’s largest financial news coverage, covering over 1 billion public news websites, blogs, financial documents, and social media websites.
-Furthermore, Accern derives proprietary analytics from each news stories to help quantitative hedge funds make accurate trading decisions.
+Furthermore, Accern derives proprietary analytics from each news story to help quantitative hedge funds make accurate trading decisions.

-Accern consolidates multiple news data feeds into one to help both small and large funds reduce costs drastically.
-With Accern proprietary data filters, it is able to deliver relevant articles to clients with a 99 percent accuracy rate.
+Accern consolidates multiple news data feeds into one to help drastically reduce costs of both small and large hedge funds.
+With Accern proprietary data filters, we are able to deliver relevant articles to clients with a 99 percent accuracy rate.
 Accern’s delivery mechanism is a RESTful API where it delivers derived analytics from news articles, including the original article URLs so quantitative hedge funds can derive their own analytics in-house from the relevant articles.

-Accern library for Python helps user to get fast, flexible data structures from Accern's Streaming, REST APIs and batch historical data.
+The Accern library for Python helps users get fast, flexible data structures from Accern's Streaming and REST APIs and batch historical data.

 .. snap